dhrone/pyIOT/doc/source/guide.rst

       raise ValueError('{0} is too large.
 Maximum brightness is 100'.format(val))

 In this example we are using a lightbulb which sends a message that combines its power state and its brightness setting using the format P#B###.
 The P# can be either P0 for power off or P1 for power on.
-The B value is a three digit number from 0 to 100.
+The B value is a one to three digit number from 0 to 100.
 The regex is set to handle this message format and you should note that as we are supporting two property values (`powerState` and `brightness`) we have two groups within the regex.
 You may also notice that the regex will accept values outside the supported brightness value.
 For this reason, the method verifies that the value is valid before returning it.

 Choosing synchronous vs asynchronous communications
 ---------------------------------------------------